SoftwareAG/c8y-docs/content/datahub/running-datahub-on-the-edge-bundle/setting-up-datahub-edge-on-k8s.md

 #### Hardware requirements

 The hardware requirements for running a bare {{< product-c8y-iot >}} Edge instance are described in section [Requirements](/edge/installation#prerequisites).
-When {{< product-c8y-iot >}} DataHub Edge onKubernetes is additionally running, the hardware requirements of the virtual machine are as follows:
+When {{< product-c8y-iot >}} DataHub Edge on Kubernetes is deployed on top, the hardware requirements of the virtual machine are as follows:

 ???
 * 100 GB of free disk space plus sufficient free disk space for the data lake contents